 The ideas of "Brotherhood" Morris promoted in the magazine "Oxford and Cambridge", which was founded in 1856.
 Through this edition, Burne-Jones met Dante Gabriel Rossetti, who was asked to contribute to the almanac.
 The artist had such a powerful influence on the young man that for the sake of a career in art, he left college without completing his education.

-Philip Burne-Jones–– the son of Edward and Georgiana –– later also became a successful artist, the author of over sixty paintings, including portraits, landscapes and poetic fantasies.
-His two works ––with father andcousin Rudyard Kipling –– They are now included in the collection of the National Portrait Gallery in London.
+Philip Burne-Jones –– the son of Edward and Georgiana –– later also became a successful artist, the author of over sixty paintings, including portraits, landscapes and poetic fantasies.
+Two of his works - with father and cousin Rudyard Kipling –– They are now included in the collection of the National Portrait Gallery in London.